electroglyph/atheriz/docs/14_api_reference.md

     callables (dict): A mapping `{"funcname": callable, ...}` to validate

 Raise:
-    AssertionError: If invalid callable was found.
+    ParsingError: If invalid callable was found.

 Notes:
     This is also a good method to override for individual parsers